-- At least once during the diagnostic process when FEV1 is low, document that the FEV1/FVC ratio is reduced.
-The FEV1/FVC ratio is normally more than 0.75-0.80 in adults, and more than 0.90 in children. - Document that variation in lung function is greater than in healthy people.
+- normally more than 0.75-0.80 in adults, and more than 0.90 in children. - Document that variation in lung function is greater than in healthy people.
 For example: - FEV1 increases by more than 12% and 200mL (in children, >12% of the predicted value) after inhaling a bronchodilator.
-This is called 'bronchodilator reversibility'. - Average daily diurnal PEF variability\ is >10% (in children, >13%) - FEV1 increases by more than 12% and 200mL from baseline (in children, by >12% of the predicted value) after 4 weeks of antiinflammatory treatment (outside respiratory infections) - The greater the variation, or the more times excess variation is seen, the more confident you can be of the diagnosis - Testing may need to be repeated during symptoms, in the early morning, or after withholding bronchodilator medications. - Bronchodilator reversibility may be absent during severe exacerbations or viral infections.
-If bronchodilator reversibility is not present when it is first tested, the next step depends on the clinical urgency and availability of other tests. - For other tests to assist in diagnosis, including bronchial challenge tests, see Chapter 1 of the GINA 2014 report.
+This is called 'bronchodilator reversibility'. - Average daily diurnal PEF variability is >10% (in children, >13%). - o FEV1 increases by more than 12% and 200mL from baseline (in children, by >12% of the predicted value) after 4 weeks of antiinflammatory treatment (outside respiratory infections) - The greater the variation of the more times excess variation is seen. the more confident you can be of the diagnosis - Testing may need to be repeated during symptoms, in the early morning, or after withholding bronchodilator medications. - Bronchodila or reversibility may be absent during severe exacerbations or viral infections.
+If bronchodilator reversibility is not present when it is first tested, the next step depends on the clinical urgency and availability of other tests.

+For other tests to assist in diagnosis, including bronchial challenge tests, see Chapter 1 of the GINA 2016 report.